4 A/B Split Testing Mistakes Newbies Should Avoid

 OK Kurt, but how do I decide which area to test first?

 Tip: The best way to figure out where to run the juiciest A/B tests?
 You don’t decide.
 Let your visitors decide.
-Run heatmaps (hotjar or some other software) for a few weeks and see where the hotspots for testing are.
-See my tutorial on how to do that here.
+Run heatmaps (Hotjar or some other software) for a few weeks and see where the hotspots for testing are.
+Start with this article on the best heat map tools for websites.

 Fix the Mistake: Be sure to test the elements that matter most to avoid high opportunity costs.
 Run heatmaps to hone in on the best places to start testing rather than wasting time on elements that don’t matter (looking at you, button color!).